Museum Ludwig: History

-The building is also home to the Kölner Philharmonie.
+The building is home to the Kölner Philharmonie.
 The Heinrich-Böll-Platz, a public square designed by Dani Karavan, is above the concert hall at the north-east of the building.
 During concerts people are not permitted to walk on the square, as it creates acoustic disturbances for the concert-goers below.

 In 2016 the museum joined forces with the Bell Art Center to organize an unofficial retrospective of Anselm Kiefer, which opened at Beijing’s Central Academy of Fine Arts.
 The last stop on the tour in China was to be the new Jupiter Museum of Art in Shenzhen, but a delayed museum opening caused the works to be put into storage.
 At this point the museum lost track of the pieces and began to search for them.

-In January 2020 they finally located the pieces in a warehouse in Shenzhen and attempted to retrieve the piece.
-They were stopped, however, by Chinese authorities.
+In January 2020 they located the pieces in a warehouse in Shenzhen and attempted to retrieve the piece.
+They were stopped by Chinese authorities.
 Diplomatic action has been undertaken by the German Government, the City of Koblenz, and Kiefer himself, to secure the return of the pieces, which include the monumental work Pasiphae.